peteroupc/peteroupc.github.io/filenames.md

 Applications should avoid giving internal files an internationalized file name without a compelling reason to do so.
 This is especially because there are ways to encode such file names in this restricted character set, one of which is to&mdash;
 - put the internationalized string [in UTF-8](https://peteroupc.github.io/MailLib/docs/PeterO.DataUtilities.html#GetUtf8Bytes_string_bool) (an 8-bit encoding form of the Unicode Standard), then
-- encode the UTF-8 bytes using lowercase base16 or lowercase base32 (RFC 4648).
+- encode the UTF-8 bytes using lowercase base16 or lowercase base32 without padding (RFC 4648).

 ### File Name Length Limits

-Different file systems have different limits in the names of files.
+Different file systems have different limits in the sizes of file names.
 To maximize compatibility with different file system limits, applications should avoid using file names longer than&mdash;

 - 255 Unicode code points, if the names are limited to the basic characters given in the previous section, or
 - 63 Unicode code points, otherwise.